CiaranOMara/Contributing/docs/src/policy/incident_response.md

 | Low Impact  | Verbal warning | Take notes and follow up later                                                                                                      |
 | High Impact | Public apology | Co-Ordinated whole team response: Removal of member from pages and positions of responsibility.
 Possible block from group entirely. |

-If a member with a degree of responsibility and administrative privileges is the offender, they may be [off-boarded](@ref off_boarding) without the required notification period.
+As stated in the [off-boarding guidelines](@ref off_boarding), if a member with a degree of responsibility and administrative privileges is reported as breaching code of conduct, they may be off-boarded immediately without the required notification period.
 This is to prevent the offending individual from abusing their position and retaliating against anyone they think made a report.
+When a conduct breach incident is resolved, if the accused is to remain a BioJulia member, then the precautionary off-boarding can be reversed.
+If the consequence of a conduct breach is expulsion from BioJulia, then the off-boarding will not be reversed.

 ## Following up after acting on an incident